A generalized index theory for non-Hamiltonian system: A new spectral flow formula

 \end{thm} \begin{proof} Without leading in generalities, it is enough to prove the theorem in the real analytic case.
 By using Lemma~\ref{lm:analytic_path} we assume that the set of crossing instants is finite; namely:

-By the definition of the spectral flow and by taking into account of the finite additivity of the integral, we decompose the region, into subregions each one containing only one crossing instant and then add them together.
+By the definition of the spectral flow and by taking into account of the finite additivity of the integral, we decompose the region into subregions like in the first step of proof of Lemma~\ref{lem:spectral-integer} and then we add all of them together.
 In this way, we reduce to prove the theorem in the case in which we have only one crossing instant $t_0$.
-By invoking Proposition~\ref{thm:lemma-4}, we get that
+By invoking Proposition~\ref{thm:lemma-4} once again, we get that

 where $l$ (resp. $m$) is the number of eigenvalues crossing from the left (resp. right) to the right (resp. left).
 So, by this description we get that

 Putting these last two equalities together, the thesis readily follows. \end{proof}